ALBANY, N. Y. - Things are looking up for Melissa Ferrick.

 "I'm really, really happy I'm not in that head space today.
 That's really very clear right now, how happy I am that I have my health and my head and my heart, all in one place.
 It's really great: when you're lined up, you're lined up."

 Ferrick plays The Linda, WAMC's performing arts center, tonight at 8.

-She talks on the phone before a class at Berklee, one of four she's auditing this semester before taking on a full teaching load in the
+She talks on the phone before a class at Berklee, one of four she's auditing this semester before taking on a full teaching load in the spring.

 The experience has helped lead her back to her own work.